 - Say a blessing over every meal, regardless of our companions.

 - Pray a family Rosary or at least a few decades of it if you have young children.

 - Read a few pages of Scripture or a Catholic spiritual work before going to sleep.

-Let’s make good use of the calendars on our smart phones, or whatever calendar works best, but prayer and reading will only happen if we make time for them.
+Let’s make good use of the calendars on our smart phones and schedule our prayer/reading time (or whatever calendar works best), as prayer and reading will only happen if we make time for them.

 Consider this thought from Dr. Peter Kreeft from his essay, Time: “The first rule for prayer, the most important first step, is not about how to do it, but to just do it; not to perfect and complete it but to begin it.
 Once the car is moving, it’s easy to steer it in the right direction, but it’s much harder to start it up when it’s stalled.
 And prayer is stalled in our world.”